-What have we learnt from the recent auctions in New York and the main art fairs - Spring Masters, Frieze and Art New York?
+What have we learned from the recent auctions in New York and the main art fairs - Spring Masters, Frieze, and Art New York?

-In short, we have learnt that there is still excellent demand for good quality works of art but a lack of available masterpieces and top quality works in general resulted in much lower sales totals than May 2015.
-Auctions saw good sales rates – the percentage of lots sold - and the art fairs were busy, with Frieze in particular reporting great results.
-Overall, the market has become less heated, which in an election year is predictable especially after the economic repercussions of the oil price.
+In short, we have learned that there is still excellent demand for good quality works of art but a lack of available masterpieces and top-quality works, in general, resulted in much lower sales totals than May 2015.
+Auctions saw good sales rates – the percentage of lots sold - and the art fairs were busy, with Frieze, in particular, reporting great results.
+Overall, the market has become less heated, which is an election year is predictable especially after the economic repercussions of the oil price.
 In the words of one of the best commentators on the market, Judd Tully, auctioneers and dealers were 'faced with a more discriminating market fixated on both quality and value'.

 With Sotheby's having dipped their toe into the water first, by the time Christie's turn came up later in the week, the mood in the market had become less jumpy.
 Collective breaths held at the start of the sales had been released, and respiration was back to normal.
 In part, as a result, Christie's returned a very strong 90% sell rate in the category.

-Traditional measures in the two sales came in paintings in the form of Monet, Picasso and Magritte, and in sculpture in the form of Rodin, Moore and Giacometti.
-But in fact the real lessons were to be learnt from the ladies: Camille Claudel, historically viewed as merely the student, muse and model for Rodin; Barbara Hepworth, so often seen as working in the shadow of the omniscient Moore, and Frida Kahlo, condemned for years to strive in the yoke of another dominant male, her one time husband Diego Rivera.
+Traditional measures in the two sales came in paintings in the form of Monet, Picasso, and Magritte, and in sculpture in the form of Rodin, Moore, and Giacometti.
+But in fact, the real lessons were to be learned from the ladies: Camille Claudel, historically viewed as merely the student, muse and model for Rodin; Barbara Hepworth, so often seen as working in the shadow of the omniscient Moore, and Frida Kahlo, condemned for years to strive in the yoke of another dominant male, her one-time husband Diego Rivera.

 Picasso at Sotheby's at the start of the week had taken a bit of a drubbing.
 Of the 8 works offered on the Monday evening only 4 sold, though this was a reflection of the high estimates.
 The Picasso market duly rebounded a few days later, not least because Christie's had the stand out work of '69: 'Homme assis', which steadied the market when it sold for $8.5m.
 Indeed the result set in motion two further strong prices for oils from the same decade, completing a sell rate of 9 out 10 for the artist that evening.